ArkEcosystem/AIPs/AIPS/aip-1.md

 There are three kinds of AIP:

 * Standards Track AIP describes any change that affects mostly Ark core implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications.
-Standard track also defines category (Core, Networking, Interface, Consensus).
+Standard track also defines category (Applications, Consensus, Core, Network, Protocol).

 * Informational AIP describes Ark's design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational AIPs do not necessarily represent a community consensus or recommendation, so users and implementors are free to ignore Informational AIPs or follow their advice.